Central Edinburgh Quaker Meeting

 Every August the building is used as Venue 40 of the Festival Fringe.
-There are performances by theatre groups from around the world, concerts and a tea room with home baking.
+There are performances by theatre groups from around the world, concerts and cafe.
 Profits earned during the Festival period are passed on to charities.
 Read more on the Venue 40 website.

 Our wider Quaker Community

 We are part of: